janboddez/aperture/README.md

 - The ability to really easily move or copy sources between different channels

 ## Fetch Original Content
-This feature can be enabled on a per-source basis, or triggered manually, for clients that support it, for specific posts.
+This feature can be enabled on a per-source basis, or triggered manually, in clients that support it, for specific posts.
 It supports XPath queries.

 ## Credits
 [Aperture](https://github.com/aaronpk/Aperture) was created by Aaron Parecki and made available under the Apache 2.0 license.
 Aperture logo by Gregor Cresnar from the Noun Project.